Skip to content

 The xian-py repo now includes application-facing examples under examples/ that show how the SDK fits into ordinary backend workflows.

-It also now includes the first solution-pack example set under examples/credits_ledger/, which turns the generic SDK primitives into a concrete credits-ledger backend pattern.
+It also includes the first solution example set under examples/credits_ledger/, which turns the generic SDK primitives into a concrete credits-ledger backend pattern.

 It also includes examples/registry_approval/, which turns the same SDK primitives into a shared registry with proposal and approval flow.